julelang/manual/src/tools/julefmt.md

 - The output is produced without using the statement terminator.
 - Type declarations are always combined on a single line.
 	- The comments inside are not processed regardless and are intuitively owned by the other node.
-- All single-line comments are will be trimmed for trailing space chracters.
+- All single-line comments are will be trimmed for trailing space characters.